 That's Mickey Rooney playing the vertically-challenged gentleman above.
 He was already a five-year show business veteran.

-In brief: Moore’s hotel is visited by the youthful, bookish Richard Tabor, whose fames precedes him thanks to a windfall in the oil market.
+The story surrounding her can be summed up quickly.
+Pink’s hotel is visited by the youthful, bookish Richard Tabor, whose fames precedes him thanks to a windfall in the oil market.
 Tabor (Jack Mulhall) is anything but a playboy, yet he’s deluged by one starstruck femme after the next, all eyeing his huge bank account.
 Tabor’s so weary of the chase that he devises a plan to switch places with his driver, Hank (Sam Hardy), a man who’s happy to take control of Tabor’s blank cheques and unsought attention.
 Pink falls victim to the millionaire’s ruse, but the whole thing becomes more of a problem for Tabor than for her.
 It is Tabor, not Pink, who ends up giving chase, protesting that indeed, he is who he says he is now, not who he said he was the day before—and all to win the hand of a woman who’s supposedly trying to land a rich man at any cost.

 That's about all I've got for Orchids and Ermine, except this: I wish it was a talkie.
 The film has waves of Jazz-Age one-liners, most of them delivered by Moore, and her banter translates into dozens of intertitles.
 Too many.
 Pink had a lot to say, and even two years later, that mouth would have roared, and roared loud.